Spot Welds

 Tip: To find and open a tool, press Ctrl+F. For more information, see Find and Search for Tools. -

-- Click the satellite icon on the Spot Welds tool to display the table.
+- Click the Select collector in the Spot Welds

 - Optional: